aplauche/Better-Custom-Classes-for-Gutenberg/readme.txt

 2. An invalid class highlighted where the user added a period

 == Changelog ==
+= 0.1.1 =
+* Add a filter to bail out if block does not support customClassName

 = 0.1 =
 * Initial plugin release